Glazzes/react-native-zoom-toolkit/docs/docs/components/cropzoom.md

 ::: tip Remember
 - This component uses `flex: 1` style property therefore it will attempt to take all available space, its minimum dimensions are the values provided to `cropSize` property.
-- This component calculates the dimensions needed to meet the `resolution` property's aspect ratio, therefore your images and videos must use the style `{width: '100%', height: '100%'}` properties so they cover the gesture detection area properly.
+- This component calculates the dimensions needed to meet the `resolution` property's aspect ratio, therefore your images and videos must use `{ flex: 1 }` style property so they cover the gesture detection area properly.
 :::

 ```jsx